nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### 4.2.
 Command Component

-The `Command` component is represented by a `command` package which consists of all the classes that is part of the data stored by Moolah Manager.
+The `Command` component is represented by a `command` package and a `ListAndStats` package.
+The packages contain all the classes that is part of the data stored by Moolah Manager.
 Within the `command` package, there are many classes, each corresponding to all of our commands which are supported by the application.
+The other package contains the `ListCommand` and `StatsCommand` commands.

 The `AddCommand` class contains the operations pertaining to adding a transaction into the list of transactions.